-Through the Carson-Newman online platform, the School of Adult and Graduate Studies offers an online Doctor of Education degree program with a concentration in Administrative Leadership.
+Through the Carson-Newman online platform, the School of Adult and Graduate Studies offers an online doctor of education degree program with a concentration in administrative leadership.
 Experienced, licensed teachers with a desire to become leaders in their schools and districts make ideal candidates for this program.
 The curriculum focuses on analyzing theory and research findings for application in a variety of educational settings, so that graduates emerge well prepared for careers as educators, administrators, and leaders.
-Students may concurrently obtain a Administrative Licensure Specialization (only valid in TN) while they complete the Doctor of Education with a concentration in Administrative Leadership program.
+Students may concurrently obtain an Administrative Licensure Specialization (only valid in TN) while they complete the Doctor of Education with a concentration in Administrative Leadership program.

 The online Doctor of Education program requires 57 credit hours and includes the following core courses: